Three key things to know

 You can check CC’s COVID-19 web page for up-to-date information.

 Instructors are expected to maintain frequent and detailed communications with students.
-They should have contacted students by March 25, outlining their expectations for class continuation, how to contact them, how to submit assignments and more.
-Communications will be maintained via email and/or Moodle4Me (CC’s learning management system).
+For online students, communications are typically maintained via email and/or Moodle4Me (CC’s learning management system).

 4. Keep up on coursework and meet deadlines